ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 A story-ending **outcome** may not just be death.
 It can include anything that takes the PC out of play, such as exile, dismissal from the secret agency, a broken heart.
 In some cases the ending to your PCs story could be ambiguous, allowing the PC to return at a future point when the story makes their salvation possible.

 Your GM might declare that the stakes of a particular **contest** place a PC at risk of this being a story ending moment, before the dice are rolled.
-This may be important for credibility in the story that the group is telling, In this case there should be an option for the PC to avoid, or backdown from a **contest**, that has a risk of ending their story.
+This may be important for credibility in the story that the group is telling.
+In this case there should be an option for the PC to avoid, or backdown from a **contest**, that has a risk of ending their story.

 ### 2.7.2 Benefits